 Looking beyond cloud computing and shared networks, while corporates might be inclined to adopt some level of remote working as a long-term strategy to mitigate risks and reduce costs, there is no doubt that as individuals we will continue to seek some level of human interaction.
 Rather than becoming obsolete, however, JLL expects future office spaces to offer more of a collaborative and social experience, rather than just a place to work.
 This includes modifying the design and layout of office spaces to address employee needs, in addition to adopting health and wellness standards (such as the WELL Building Standard Certification), and sustainability practices that ensure the wellbeing of employees.
 This involves the adoption of various technologies that ensure all of the above.

-The report outlines how landlords and corporate occupiers are expected to implement new health-related technologies such as thermal imaging cameras, automatic digitised elevators, and building control systems.
+The report outlines how landlords and corporate occupiers are expected to implement new health-related technologies such as thermal imaging cameras, automatic digitized elevators, and building control systems.
 From a landlord’s perspective, being able to understand your building and drawing analyses and conclusions can aid in decision-making, whether pre-empting additional costs or understanding the overall performance and market positioning.

 “Utilising GIS technology, for example, to offer 3D replicas of the physical asset (Digital Twin) will reveal details of your space and can even benchmark your asset’s performance against the surrounding area or wider market,” Salbak says.
 “Similarly, technologies such as sensors can be deployed to understand the day-to-day performance of the asset.
 When accessible to potential investors, they are better able to assess the health of the property, and track metrics such as footfall, occupancy rates, and efficiency rates.”

-Overall, the proptech industry growth is expected to pick up pace when the coronavirus crisis lifts, as even those that were hesitant to make investments in technology before the crisis are now more convinced of the role that technology can play in transforming a business.
+Overall, the proptech industry growth is expected to pick up the pace when the coronavirus crisis lifts, as even those that were hesitant to make investments in technology before the crisis are now more convinced of the role that technology can play in transforming a business.
 Proptech is now an integral part of the industry, and each proptech solution can boost efficiencies, improves client experiences and bring new and recurring business.